yangshun/tech-interview-handbook/README.md

 Front end-related content have been extracted out into a separate repository - [Front End Interview Handbook](https://github.com/yangshun/front-end-interview-handbook).

+## Looking for System Design content?

+We're still working on System Design content.
+In the meanwhile, check out [Educative's Grokking the System Design Interview course](https://www.educative.io/courses/grokking-the-system-design-interview?aff=x23W), which in our opinion is one of the most useful resources for getting started on system design interviews preparation.

 ## Contents

 A [Docusaurus](https://github.com/facebook/docusaurus) website has been created to provide a better reading experience.
-Check out the website [here](https://techinterviewhandbook.org/)!
+Check out the website [here](https://techinterviewhandbook.org)!

 ## Related